-In 1975 I fell in love with the 85 acre property in Calistoga on Diamond Mountain Road.
-The property came with an old stone Castle built in 1906 by Jacques Pacheteau, and a Barn built in the late 1800’s designed by W.H.
+In 1975, I fell in love with the 85 acre property in Calistoga on Diamond Mountain Road.
+The property came with an old stone castle built in 1906 by Jacques Pacheteau and a carraige house built in the late 1800’s designed by W.H.
 Corlett.

-1997: We planted the vineyards.
-Every detail was meticulously thought out and in turn captured the interest of Napa Valley's top winemakers.
-Initially we sold fruit to David Ramey of Ramey Wine Cellars from 2001-2003, and then to Chris Carpenter of Lokoya Winery from 2004-2005.
-It was in 2006 when we decided to make wine for ourselves and showcase the benefits of our hard work.
+In 1997, I was pinched by the wine bug and we planted the vineyards.
+Every detail was meticulously thought out and in turn, captured the interest of Napa Valley's top winemakers.
+Initially we sold the fruit to David Ramey of Ramey Wine Cellar and then to Chris Carpenter of Lokoya Winery.
+After tasting the superb Cabernet Sauvignon Ramey and Lokoya were making from our vineyard fruit, it was in 2006 when we decided to make wine for ourselves and showcase the benefits of our hard work.

-Our Philosophy: Ideal Location, Pedigree of Fruit, Meticulous Farming Practices and Winemaker.
+Our Philosophy: Ideal Location, Pedigree of Fruit, Meticulous Farming Practices and a Rockstar Winemaker.

 The Diamond Mountain District is a superior growing area in Napa Valley for Cabernet Sauvignon.
 Boasting a myriad of soil types and exposures at a wide range of elevations.